obrien-matthew/sample_code/databases/safehaven_app/README.md

 - **AirBnB** :
     1. We downloaded the Airbnb dataset for Boston from InsideAirbnb.
 This dataset contained individual CSV files for both listings and listing availability.
-    2. The listings.csv file contained over 50 columns, so it was important to extract only relevant columns and remove everything else.
+    2. The listings.csv file contained over fifty columns, so it was important to extract only relevant columns and remove everything else.
 This process was done manually in Microsoft Excel.
     3. The data was normalized by extracting only the fields that were dependent on the listing and useful for our application like price per night, superhost?, location details, rating, etc. A custom MySQL Create script was used